Graham Walne: Other achievements

-In 1987 he co-founded and chaired for ten years the Arts and Entertainment Technical Training Initiative (aetti), the first body in the UK to deliver National Vocational Qualifications (NVQs) for backstage personnel.
-The later aetti restructured and delivered the first BTEC qualifications for stage technicians.
+In 1987 he co-founded and chaired for ten years the Arts and Entertainment Technical Training Initiative (AETTI), the first body in the UK to deliver National Vocational Qualifications (NVQs) for backstage personnel.
+The later AETTI restructured and delivered the first BTEC qualifications for stage technicians.

-He has given numerous Masterclasses on lighting and sound in Europe, the US and Australia where he still lectures at the Western Australian Academy of Performing Arts (WAAPA).
+He has given masterclasses on lighting and sound in Europe, the US and Australia where he lectures at the Western Australian Academy of Performing Arts (WAAPA).
 Additionally he wrote and presented what was considered (1991) the first video on stage lighting.
 He was made a Fellow of the Gordon Reid Foundation (Western Australia) in 1997.

-In 1999 Walne brought together five other theatre consultants working in Western Australia and together they founded the Institute of Independent Arts Consultants (WA), he was appointed the Institute's first chairman.
+In 1999 Walne brought together five other theatre consultants working in Western Australia and together they founded the Institute of Independent Arts Consultants (WA), he was appointed the institute's first chairman.

 He is a member of the Association of Lighting Designers, and of the Association of British Theatre Technicians.